 29. Organizations should have a clear Code of Conduct describing how staff, volunteers, and older youth will interact and conduct themselves with children.
 The Code of Conduct should be posted within the physical environment and website, and shared with parents and children.

 30. Create a safe, supportive learning environment and decrease vulnerability to abuse.
 Implement a comprehensive broad skills-based prevention training program for students you serve K-12, including information on personal body safety, appropriate boundaries, social and emotional health, healthy sexual development, relationship building and resistance skill development.
+The Technical Assistance Resource Guide can provide suggested programs.
 Empower children while protecting them!

 We hope you have found this information useful and important to follow in your everyday life as a parent and/or a professional.
 If you would like to get involved with the Georgia Center for Child Advocacy's Prevention Initiative visit HERE, or email us at firstname.lastname@example.org.